Moroccanoil

-Moroccanoil is an Israeli cosmetics company headquartered in New York City, specializing in hair care products containing argan oil.
-The company was founded in 2008 in Montreal by Chilean-Canadian Carmen Tal and her Israeli then-husband Ofer Tal.
+Moroccanoil is an Israeli cosmetics company headquartered in New York City specializing in hair care products containing argan oil.
+The company has production facilities in Israel, Italy, and North America.
+The company was started in 2003 in Tel Aviv by two brothers and bought in 2008 by Carmen and Ofer Tal.

+Moroccanoil sells its products in over 85 countries worldwide. mostly business-to-business to beauty salons (around 85,000 as of January 2020); More recently the company began expanding its sales directly to consumers, particularly in travel retails and duty-free shops.
+In addition, a number of celebrities and fashion houses have been reported to use the company's products.

 History

-Foundation
+2000s: Foundation

-The original business at the basis of Moroccanoil was started by Israeli brothers Mike and Erik Sabag in 2003, when Mike, a hairdresser, experimented with the protective properties of argan oil, which was brought to them by their mother after a trip to her native Morocco.
-The two began selling the product to hair salons in the Tel Aviv area.
+In 2003, Israeli hairdresser Mike Sabag began experimenting with argan oil shared with him by his mother after a trip to her native Morocco.
+He began selling the product to hair salons in the Tel Aviv area, running the business with his brother Erik.

-Carmen Tal recounts having discovered the product when receiving a treatment in a salon in Tel Aviv, where she had travelled to attend her sister-in-law's wedding; Tal, whose hair had been damaged by an aggressive dye in her own salon in Montreal, observed a quick recovery following the repairing treatment.
-Her husband Ofer Tal contacted the manufacturer of the product and acquired distribution rights in North America.
-After the treatment proved commercially successful in America, the couple purchased the company in 2008 and moved production to a new plant in northern Israel.
+During a trip to Israel in 2006, Montreal salon owner Carmen Tal learned about argan oil.
+Her husband Ofer Tal contacted the Sabag brothers and acquired distribution rights in North America.
+After achieving commercial success in the United States, the couple purchased the company in 2008 and moved production to a new plant in northern Israel.
+They named the company Moroccanoil.

-Expansion
+2010s and 2020s: Expansion

 Over the years, Moroccanoil's products became available in an increasing number of countries, and their lines were expanded to include body care products in 2016 and fragrances in 2021.
-In addition, the company opened a salon academy for stylists in Manhattan in 2020.
+The company opened a salon academy for stylists in Manhattan in 2020.

-Moroccanoil sells its products in over 85 countries worldwide, mostly business-to-business to beauty salons (around 85,000 as of January 2020); however, more recently the company began expanding its sales directly to consumers, particularly in travel retails and duty-free shops.
-In addition, a number of celebrities (including Angelina Jolie, Brie Larson, Emily Blunt, Fergie, Iman, Jack Grealish, Jennifer Lopez, Jessica Biel, Jessica Simpson, Katy Perry, Lily Aldridge, Madonna and Margot Robbie) and fashion houses (including Badgley Mischka, Carolina Herrera and Roberto Cavalli) have been reported to use the company's products.
+From 2020 to 2026, Moroccanoil was the chief sponsor of the Eurovision Song Contest.

 Operations

 As of January 2013, 80% of Moroccanoil's output is reportedly manufactured in its factory "two hours north of Jerusalem", with Ma'alot-Tarshiha being cited as the plant's location in the company's safety data sheets.
-The company has production facilities in Israel, Italy and Canada, as well as offices in Montreal (where it has its legal department in Mount Royal), Rishon LeZion (where it is legally registered), Edgware, Frankfurt, Tokyo and formerly São Paulo.
+The company has production facilities in Israel, Italy and Canada, as well as offices in Montreal (where it has its legal department in Mount Royal), Rishon LeZion (where it is legally registered), Edgware, Frankfurt, Tokyo and São Paulo.
+The subsidiaries of Moroccanoil include Moroccanoil Israel Ltd., Moroccanoil Inc., Moroccanoil Canada Inc., Moroccanoil Japan KK, Moroccanoil UK Limited and Moroccanoil DE GmbH.

-Moroccanoil publicly displays commitment to cruelty-free products and sustainability, with reduction of single-use plastic, prevention of soil contamination and groundwater pollution, partnerships with environmental and animal rights groups (including PETA, Oceana, Green Circle Salons, the Humane Society of the United States and the Sato Project), and its main production plant being solar-powered to prevent greenhouse gas emissions.